-Proton leak: Proton leak is the process in which protons are translocated across the inner mitochondrial membrane in the direction of the downhill protonmotive force without coupling to phosphorylation.
-The proton leak flux depends on $\Delta p{\rm mt}$ and is a property of the inner mitochondrial membrane.
+Proton leak: Proton leak is the uncoupled process in which protons are translocated across the inner mitochondrial membrane in the direction of the downhill protonmotive force without coupling to phosphorylation.
+The proton leak flux depends on $\Delta p{\rm mt}$, is a property of the inner mitochondrial membrane, and is physiologically controlled, e.g. in brown adipose tissue by UCP1.
+Mitochondrial injuries may lead to dyscoupling as a pathological or toxicological cause of uncoupled respiration, distinguished from the experimentally induced noncoupled respiration in the ETS state.

-Proton slip: Proton slip is the process in which protons are only partially translocated by a proton pump and slip back to the original compartment.
+Proton slip: Proton slip is the decoupled process in which protons are only partially translocated by a proton pump and slip back to the original compartment.
 The proton slip is a property of the proton pump and depends on the turnover rate of the proton pump.